 Is Valley food storage legit?

 Of course, it is.
-There is no law prohibiting you from stocking up water or long term foods to be prepared for any sort of catastrophe.
+There is no law prohibiting you from stocking up on water or long-term foods to be prepared for any sort of catastrophe.
 I would even recommend doing so, as we now live in a quite unstable world.
 You should better have your emergency kit full of any meals from Enchilada Beans to Pasta Primavera.
 Luckily, now you know one great manufacturer producing these meals.